noreplyavailable/QEMU-Virt_manager-installer/README.md

 # How do I use this?

+- Only works for apt-based Linux distro's (debian, ubuntu, kali etc.)
 - Make sure you have granted execute permissions for install.sh.
 Use `chmod u+x install.sh`
 - Read the text that is presented when you run the install.sh file and follow the instructions.
 - Thats it!